eversonscherrer/wpeif2022/README.md

 ### - Ping test using a longest path with PolKA tunnel 4

 Here we demonstrate a ICMP traffic from R7 to R6, by PolKA tunnel4 in R5.
 Notice that the traffic left R7.
-It's classified in R5 and forwarded through the R1 --> R4 --> R3 -->R2 until it arrives at R6.
+It's classified in R5 and forwarded through the R1 --> R4 --> R3 -->R2 until it arrives at by R6.

 ```console
 ping 2020::6 /vrf v1 /repeat 111111
 ```